 We are considering submitting a request to the FDA for Orphan Drug Designation, which could lead to approval for such designation and provide marketing exclusivity, as well as reduced FDA review periods and regulatory fees.
-We may apply for similar orphan designations in additional jurisdictions, including Europe and Japan, as well as additional regulatory classifications, such as FDA Breakthrough Therapy Designation, that confer an advantage during development.
+We may apply for similar orphan drug designations in additional jurisdictions, including Europe and Japan, as well as additional regulatory classifications, such as FDA Breakthrough Therapy Designation, that confer an advantage during development.
+As of the date of this prospectus, we have not submitted an application for orphan drug designation for CC8464.